CFAR

 Christ Gospel Broadcast

-include a belief in the pre-mortal existence of mankind (similar to that of Mormonism); that God Himself has a body, soul, and spirit, as well as masculine and feminine sides; that Jesus and the Word of God (also known as Christ) are not the same; a belief in the validity of astrology; and other unorthodox doctrines.
-One CGC-affiliated web site states that "Rev. Hicks’ teachings are unique in the way that spiritual themes and Biblical principles are tied together.
+include a belief that God Himself has a body, soul, and spirit, as well as masculine and feminine sides; that Jesus and the Word of God (also known as Christ) are not the same; and that "The Zodiac is God’s creative handiwork, placed in the sky to render sweet influences on the earth and its inhabitants," including the twelve tribes of Israel.
+One should not be surprised to find the church promoting unconventional views since, as one CGC-affiliated web site states, "Rev. Hicks’ teachings are unique in the way that spiritual themes and Biblical principles are tied together.
 Hebrew is used to bring out the hidden meanings of words in the Scripture."

 The CGC web site indicates that members "follow the standards of old-fashioned holiness."
 Therefore, "The women do not wear makeup nor cut their hair."

-Belarus, Ecuador, Germany, Ghana, Guatemala, Haiti, Iceland, India, Israel, Jamaica, Japan, Mexico, Mongolia, Netherlands, New Zealand, Nigeria, Philippines, Romania, Rwanda, Russia, Spain, South Africa, Sweden, Thailand, United Kingdom, United States, Zambia
+Belarus, Dominica, Ecuador, El Salvador, Faroe Islands, Germany, Ghana, Guatemala, Haiti, Honduras, Iceland, India, Indonesia, Ireland, Israel, Jamaica, Japan, Kenya, Malawi, Mexico, Mongolia, Mozambique, Netherlands, New Zealand, Nigeria, Philippines, Romania, Rwanda, Russia, South Africa, Spain, Suriname, Sweden, Thailand, United Kingdom, United States, Zambia, Zimbabwe

 www.geocities.com/benwebb.geo/ChristGospelChurchesInternational.html